117ami/leetcode/README.md

 * Tue 11/20/18/15:47:57: Add a few scripts for downloading problem descriptions
 * Tue 11/20/18/17:12:41: [Easy] 942 di string match is solved; a script for generating code file is created
 * Tue 11/20/18/17:36:04: [Easy] 941 valid mountail array is solved.
+* Tue 11/20/18/20:32:50: A trivial modification of commit.sh: table left aligned
 ```